panosl1/cm-ml-docs/Install.md

 cub |  Reusable software components for CUDA nccl | (pronounced "Nickel") A stand-alone library of standard collective communication routines, such as all-gather, reduce, broadcast, etc., that have been optimized to achieve high bandwidth over PCIe. mlpython | MLPython is a library for organizing machine learning research.
+DIGITS | A web frontend to Caffe and Torch developed by NVIDIA

 The following package will be added in the future: